danieliko2/maven-hello-world/readme.md

 A single Job, with multiple stages:
 Connect to repo - Get the last commit to runner's working directory.
 Versioning stage - Get the last version from Dockerhub and increment by 0.0.1.
 If image does not exist (empty repo) set version to 1.0.0.
-Set up Docker Buildx - For using Docker on runner.
 Login to DockerHub - Self explanatory.
-Build image and push to DockerHub - Build the image, upload it to Dockerhub with the new version.
+Build image - Build image with tag and build argument.
+Upload to dockerhub - Upload the image with updated tag to dockerhub.
 Run the image - Download the image from Dockerhub and run it as a non root user.